aniketturkel/Manipulator-Robotics/README.md

 ## Degree of freedom:

-The total number of variabloes which define the state of a Manipulator arm is called the degree of freedom(dof).
+The total number of variables which define the state of a Manipulator arm is called the degree of freedom(dof) of the a given Manipulator arm.

 ## What about controlling a Manipulator then?